stefanholek/rl/README.txt

 The ``completer`` object
 provides access to global configuration settings and hooks.
+Values set trough the ``completer`` are permanent.
+If you want them restored you have to take care of it yourself.

 The ``completion``
 object provides status information for the active completion, configuration settings that affect the results of the completion, and functions to use completion services implemented by readline.

-Values set trough the ``completer`` are permanent.
-If you want them restored you have to take care of it yourself.
-Values accessed through the ``completion`` object affect the current completion only.
-They are reset to their default values when a new completion starts.
+Values accessed through the ``completion`` object affect the current completion only; they are reset to their default values when a new completion starts.

 For further details, please refer to the `API Documentation`_.